alexfernandez/alexfernandez.github.io/2024/on-tooling.md

 One of the most important tools is the source code manager, a space that of late has been dominated by [`git`](https://git-scm.com/docs/user-manual).
 Created by Linus Torvalds,
-one of the greatest developers of our generation, `git` stores changes as "commits" or incremental modifications.
+one of the greatest developers of our time,
+`git` stores changes as "commits" or incremental modifications.
 Care of our toolset in this case includes having a clean `git` history, and clean branches.
 A messy piling of commits and branches is always a symptom of careless or incompetent developers.